Talon Esports

 Talon Esports (stylized simply as TALON) is a professional esports organisation based in Hong Kong with teams competing across the Asia Pacific.
-Its League of Legends and Rainbow Six: Siege teams are partnered with PSG Esports and known as PSG Talon.
-PSG Talon League of Legends competed in the Pacific Championship Series from 2020 to 2024 and is currently a partner team in the League of Legends Championship Pacific (LCP).
+Its Rainbow Six: Siege team ispartnered with PSG Esports and known as PSG Talon.
+PSG Talon League of Legends competed in the Pacific Championship Series from 2020 to 2024 and in the League of Legends Championship Pacific (LCP) in 2025.
+The team would be removed from the LCP following the 2025 season.
 Its Rainbow Six: Siege team, based in South Korea, currently competes in the BLAST R6 Asia-Pacific League's APAC North division.